devedse/DeveStreamingPlatform/README.md

 #### Configuration

+Full reference OvenMediaEngine server configuration example used in this project can be found in `ovenmediaengine_example_Server.xml` (located at the repository root).
+You can open that file directly or copy it into your OME container's `origin_conf` directory as a starting point.

 1. **Set Environment Variable**: Add `STREAM_AUTH_TOKEN` to your docker-compose.yml
 2. **Configure OvenMediaEngine**: Add AdmissionWebhooks to your OME server configuration: